HOUSING CALIFORNIA ANNOUNCES NEW EXECUTIVE DIRECTOR

 Megan Kirkeby, Deputy Director of California’s Department of Housing & Community Development stated, “Chione is a collaborative leader who can successfully build coalitions across diverse organizations.
 Her experience puts her in a strong position to advance our shared goals of speeding up the pace and diversity of housing – particularly affordable homes – as we work toward creating 2.5 million more homes by 2030.
 We look forward to working with her to solve California’s housing and homelessness crisis.”

-Chione's selection is the result of an extensive process guided by a professional recruitment firm.
-Housing California's Board of Directors, staff, and partners have been inspired by Chione's track-record of accomplishments, vision for Housing California's future, and unyielding commitment to end CA's housing and homelessness crisis, advance racial equity, and secure economic prosperity for all Californians.
+Chione’s selection is the result of an extensive process guided by a professional recruitment firm.
+Housing California’s Board of Directors, staff, and partners have been inspired by her track-record of accomplishments, vision for Housing California’s future, and unyielding commitment to end CA’s housing and homelessness crisis, advance racial equity, and secure economic prosperity for all Californians.
+Chione’s first day in her new role as Executive Director is Monday, October 3, 2022.

 About Housing California: